-You also need a flu shot once a year and ask about any other shots that you may need like a pneumonia shots
+You also need a flu shot once a year.

 The success of your medical checkups depends on your working closely with your health care team.
 After all, if you don't take good care of yourself, it won't be your health care team who suffers; it will be you.